-If an appeal raises concerns in relation to protected characteristics as defined by the Equality Act 20102, the appeal will immediately be put on hold and referred to the Student Conduct and Complaints Office for consideration.
+If an appeal raises concerns in relation to protected characteristics as defined by the Equality Act 20102, the Appeals, Conduct and Complaints Officer will consider the best route for the appeal.
 The student will be informed if this is the case.